davecanderson/docs/docs/.vitepress/includes/add-servicestack-reference-footer.md

 #### Base types must be marked abstract
 When using inheritance in DTO's any Base types must be marked abstract.

-For C#, VB.NET and F# languages you can get around these limitations by sharing the **ServiceModel.dll** where your DTOs are defined instead.
+For C#, VB .NET and F# languages you can get around these limitations by sharing the **ServiceModel.dll** where your DTOs are defined instead.

 ### Using with IIS Windows Authentication